JasperRae/Melvor-SignalHell/README.md

 # Melvor Mod: Signal Hell (Pre-Release)
 ### This Mod is very much in development.
 Use at your own risk. *I recommend you create a backup of your saves*
-### Most images, stats for the monsters, equipment, etc. are still being modified and/or created and are not final.
+### Everything is still being modified and/or created and are not final in any way whatsoever.
+Drastic changes may come in the future.
 ___________________________________________________

 # Description